STRT-Official-SNM/Ketta/README.md

 Contributions are welcome!
 Please feel free to submit pull requests or open issues.

 ## License

-(Specify your chosen license here, e.g., MIT, Apache 2.0.
-If unsure, MIT is a common choice for open-source projects.)
-Example:
 This project is licensed under the GNU GPLv3 License - see the [LICENSE.md](LICENSE.md) file for details.